Jolly Jordan Celebrations I Enjoyed

 Did you know that Santa Didn’t Have a Sleigh In Jordan?

-For as long as I remember, a week before Christmas, a large van would drive through our neighborhood with someone dressed as Santa Claus inside it.
+For as long as I can remember, a week before Christmas, a large van would drive through our neighborhood with someone dressed as Santa Claus.
 You would know he is coming a mile away because you could hear him blasting festive music through the speakers!
-My siblings and I would run to the windows of our house that faced the street and start waving at Santa as he drove by!
+My siblings and I would run to our house’s windows facing the street and start waving at Santa as he drove by!

-As young kids, we always wanted new clothes, which only come around twice a year at Easter and Christmas.
+As young kids, we always wanted new clothes at Easter and Christmas, which only came around twice yearly.
 We didn’t get to choose what we got, but it was always perfect!
-My mom would get my two sisters the same dresses, and my brother would get a new dress-up button shirt.
+My mom would get the same dresses for my two sisters, and my brother would get a new dress-up button shirt.
 And for some reason, he also got the latest shoes while the girls had to wear school shoes!

-That didn’t take away the excitement after trying on our new clothes to ensure they fit.
-We folded them nicely and laid them down under the pillows before we slept!
-By early morning we got up and got dressed in our Christmas clothes.
+That didn’t remove the excitement after trying our new clothes to ensure they fit.
+We folded them nicely and laid them under the pillows before sleeping!
+By early morning, we got up and dressed in our Christmas clothes.
 Ready for a festive day!

 We Did a Lot on Holidays in Jordan.